-In fact, to see just how statistically odd it is to not have seen a single card last weekend in favor of Golovkin, check out this reddit compilation of 59 cards from media members, with only two (!) favoring Canelo, and a whopping 40 seeing Golovkin as the winner.
-The scoring bias, whether conscious or subconscious, from the judges sitting ringside in favor the sport’s cash king is simply undeniable.
-And it’s worth pointing out that this decision maybe wouldn’t bother us so much if Canelo didn’t already have a history of being favored in close fights.
+In fact, to see just how statistically odd it is to not have seen a single card last weekend in favor of Golovkin, check out this reddit compilation of 59 cards from media members, with only two (!) favoring Canelo, and a whopping forty calling it for Golovkin.
+Whether conscious or subconscious, the scoring bias on the part of the judges in favor of the sport’s cash king is simply undeniable.
+Keep in mind, this decision maybe wouldn’t bother us so much if Canelo didn’t already have a history of being favored in close fights.
 Not only did the judges award him victories and suspiciously wide cards in close fights against Austin Trout and Erislandy Lara, he somehow received a draw card in what was essentially a shutout loss to Floyd Mayweather back in 2013.

 Time is definitely on Canelo’s side.

-An exciting, high-octane fight, controversy, and truckloads of money are an excellent recipe for a repeat, so we may see a Canelo vs Golovkin rubbermatch within the next year.
-But there’s no doubt that the longer the bout is postponed, the more Canelo will benefit, as Canelo is still improving, while Golovkin is only getting older.
+An exciting, high-octane fight, controversy, and truckloads of money are an excellent recipe for a repeat, so we may see a Canelo vs Golovkin trilogy match sometime soon, but then again, given recent history, there’s as much reason to think it won’t happen.
+What is certain is that the longer the bout is postponed, the more Canelo will benefit, as Canelo is still improving, while Golovkin is only getting older.
 To wit, a large majority of observers believed Golovkin earned a decisive victory last year; for the rematch, the range of acceptable scorecards included anything from GGG winning by four rounds to a draw.
 Hence, for the rubbermatch we could expect the gap between the Kazakh and the Mexican to narrow further, perhaps even making Canelo the clear favorite in the buildup.
 Don’t feel too bad for Golovkin, though: after spending years in search of quality opponents and big purses, he has now cashed two eight-figure paychecks within a year, with the promise of more to come.

 But only in boxing can obvious greatness be denied.

 The only way to be a truly great boxer, one destined for the Hall Of Fame and the history books, is to face and vanquish other great fighters.
 Until last week, Gennady Golovkin was undefeated and had owned some version of the middleweight world title for six years or more.
-But the most prominent characteristic of his reign was how so many of his rivals managed to avoid him and thus he was denied the matches which would have likely cemented his legacy.
-How many pundits would have picked Canelo or Miguel Cotto to defeat Golovkin back in 2015 when the Kazakh was clearly overdue for a chance at undisputed domination?
+But the most prominent characteristic of his reign was how so many of his rivals managed to avoid him, and thus he was denied a chance at the victories which would have cemented his legacy.
+How many pundits would have picked Canelo or Miguel Cotto to defeat Golovkin back in 2015, when the Kazakh was clearly overdue for a chance at undisputed domination?
 Precious few, no doubt.
 Certainly neither liked their chances very much at the time.
 Thus both ducked Golovkin, and thus the best fighter in the division had to wait and wait, and then wait some more, for a showdown with the lineal and undisputed championship on the line.

 Now his legacy is, to some degree at least, in question, as the record books show that when he finally had a chance to capture the undisputed middleweight title of the world, he was held to a draw by Alvarez before losing to the Mexican a year later.
 The unfairness of this scenario is enough to make any fight fan who truly cares about the integrity of boxing, or what little of that is left, to weep.
 The simple truth is that Golovkin deserved better, much better.
 Here was a fighter who ducked no one, who in fact sought out matches against the toughest competition.
 He had earned the big paydays and the big chances that finally came his way, but in the end was denied the unequivocal triumph he deserved.
 This type of thing just doesn’t happen in other sports.
 Golovkin is now 36-years-old; his best days are clearly behind him.
 And while its tragic that he did not have the chance to test himself when he was at his best against the best, it’s equally tragic that years from now the assessment of his achievement will be tainted by these unfair and inaccurate scorecards.